mgxy0/FWCrypt/README.md

-# 🔒 Ruby Encryption Tool 🔓
+# 🔒 FWCrypt - Ruby Encryption Tool 🔓

 A simple utility to encrypt and decrypt files using Ruby's OpenSSL library.